User Guide

 Format: help [of/COMMAND]

-• The of/COMMAND argument supplied will indicate which command explanation to show.
+of/COMMANDargument supplied will indicate which command explanation to show. - If no

 Example 1:

-1. Type help of/addc in the command box and press enter.
+help of/addcin the command box and press enter.

-2. The information pane should give you information on how to use the addc command.
+The information pane should give you information on how to use the

 Example 2: